aprulus/Pyternary/README.md

 Anyways, I hope you all are able to use this and enjoy Deternary, I had such a great time playing it, and honestly this might make me want to make projects just for fun in it.

 -AP

+**PS** I solved the first two as examples to show you it in action.